 Group ratings can be affected by the availability of body shells in addition to parts, because they may well be required in the repair of damage to a car.

-This is essentially a costing of labour… the longer it takes to fix, the more it’ll cost – which is likely to get the car a higher grouping.
+This is essentially the labour cost - the longer it takes to fix, the more it’ll cost – which is likely to get the car a higher grouping.
 Factors such as achieving the right paint finish on modern cars will be taken into consideration.

 Value of new cars

-The cost of new cars are usually an indication of the cost of replacement and repair, so that is also taken into account.
+The cost of new cars are usually an indication of the cost of replacement and repair, so that's also taken into account.

 Level of security